Design and Deployment and Scaling Consideration in SignalR

 Note: If you have not done so already, I recommend you read the article on Streaming and Authentication and Authorization in SignalR.

-In our previous article we about Streaming and Authentication and Authorization and how to configure them.
-Today in this article, lets learn about design, deployment and scaling Considerations in SignalR.
+In our previous article, we learnt about Streaming and Authentication and Authorization and how to configure them.
+Today in this article, lets learn about design, deployment and scaling considerations in SignalR.

 Design Considerations